BDC Hamburger Icon

 Challenges of organic social media marketing

-• It limits your audience reach: Organic social media posts reach your current audience only, which means you rely on your current subscribers or followers to make repeat purchases and share your content with others.
-This limits your exposure and reduces the chance of finding new potential customers.
+• Limits your audience reach: Organic social media posts reach your current audience only.
+This means that you rely on your current subscribers or followers to make repeat purchases and share your content with others.
+Such a practice limits your exposure and reduces the chance of attracting new potential customers.

-• It isn’t targeted: Organic posts aren’t targeted like paid posts.
-Instead of retargeting consumers based on their previous searches or intent, you must take a one-size-fits-all approach and hope your posts are relevant to many, if not most, of your followers.
+• Isn’t targeted: Organic posts aren’t targeted like paid ones.
+Instead of retargeting consumers based on their previous searches or intent, you must take a one-size-fits-all approach and hope your posts resonate with many — if not most — of your followers.

-• It can be time-consuming: Like any marketing effort, social media can take up a lot of time, particularly for companies on multiple platforms.
+• Can be time-consuming: Like any marketing effort, social media can take up a lot of time, particularly for companies on multiple platforms.
 An inactive social media account is worse for your brand than no presence at all, so you must dedicate time to keeping each profile current.

 When to use organic, paid or a combination in your social media